Stephen Johns

 Talent Analysis

-Big stay-at-home defenseman.
-He has a high center of gravity.
-Good character.
-Johns' best asset is ability to dole out punishment through the physical game, though he does lose defensive positioning at times looking for the big hit.
-Though he may not project as much of a scorer at the pro level, Johns is not shy about taking shots from the blue line to get the puck to the front of the net.
+Johns is a big stay-at-home defenseman with good character.
+Johns' best asset is his ability to dole out punishment through the physical game, though he does lose defensive positioning at times looking for the big hit.
+Though he may not project as much of a scorer at the pro level, Johns can deliver hard, accurate passes on the breakout and is not shy about taking shots from the blue line to get the puck to the front of the net.

 Future